Peliha-ip/Profound-Configuration/README.md

 - Iron tubes can be obtained from crafting one glass block with two iron nuggets.
 Using iron tubes on neon will make neon sticks, an ingredient for neon lights.
 - Sculkium dowsers can be used to locate ores and structures.
 - Trojan horses can be used to hide iron golems or byte worms.
+- Sculk moths are hostile their whole life; they're far from nice.
+They're even bigger than most birds.

 Advancements:
 - A Cyber's World (Enter the Cyber dimension)